 Thrill seekers in search of an adrenaline rush will find plenty to satisfy them in Paris.
 Les Cognées and Wildness Paris offer a great way to let off steam after a very stressful day: axe throwing!
 An activity that’s fun – and original, to say the least.
 At Archery Bump de Porte d’Ivry, you can do battle with your friends, each of you armed with a bow and soft-tip arrows, or play against each other in a bubble football match at Archery Bump in La Defense.

 If you wish to admire the capital and Versailles from on high, Helipass will take you on a helicopter ride enabling you to see western Paris and the Ile-de-France region from a different perspective.
-And for an exciting flight simulation experience, head to AviaSim Paris to ‘fly’ a fighter plane, or to Flight Experience, where you will take over the controls in the cockpit of a Boeing 737.
+And for an exciting flight simulation experience, head to AviaSim Paris to ‘fly’ a fighter plane.

 Unusual things to do with the family